23Jyo/IntelProj/README.md

 ## Description

 This problem statement is designed to introduce beginners to the exciting field of Generative Artificial Intelligence (GenAI) through a series of hands-on exercises.
-Participants will learn the basics of GenAI, perform simple Large Language Model (LLM) inference on a CPU, and explore the process of fine-tuning an LLM model to create a custom Chatbot.
+Participants will learn the basics of GenAI, perform simple Large Language Model (LLM) inference on a CPU, understanding the concept of optimization using OpenVINO , test inference and generate a Chatbot Interface.

 ## Major Challenges

 1. **Pre-trained language models can have large file sizes**, which may require significant storage space and memory to load and run.
 2. **Learn LLM inference on CPU.**
 3. **Understanding the concept of model optimization using OpenVINO**
-4. **Create a Custom Chatbot with Fine-tuned Pre-trained Large Language Models (LLMs)** using Intel AI Tools.
+4. **Create a Chatbot with optimized Pre-trained Large Language Models (LLMs)** using Intel AI Tools.

 ## Setup and Installation

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.7 or higher(Here used Python 3.12.4)
 - Intel® OpenVINO™ toolkit
 - Hugging Face transformers library
 - Other dependencies listed in `requirements.txt`